Stoppedwumm-Studios/STScenes/tutorial/README.md

 STScenes:GetScenes()
 ```

-This function will return a tbale like this
+This function will return a table:

 ```lua
 {